Vicks VapoRub is a mentholated ointment made by American household and personal care manufacturer Procter & Gamble.

 Healing rough skin on your heels

-That may explain why some people have found Vicks VapoRub helpful for healing rough skin on the feet and heels.
+This may be why some people find Vicks VapoRub helpful for healing rough skin on their feet and heels.

-But more research is needed to support the anecdotal claims about its usefulness as a treatment for dry, calloused skin on the feet.
+However, more research is needed to support the anecdotal claims about its usefulness as a treatment for dry, calloused foot skin.

 Repelling mosquitoes

-However, while natural oils may provide some defense, if you really want to keep mosquitoes away, DEET and picaridin are still the most powerful repellents.
+DEET and picaridin are still the most powerful mosquito repellents.

 Treating acne spots

-Beauty bloggers have promoted the use of Vicks VapoRub as an overnight spot treatment to shrink pimples.
+Beauty bloggers have promoted using Vicks VapoRub as an overnight acne treatment.

-Several of the ingredients in Vicks VapoRub have been found to be effective at healing blemishes, but other ingredients may actually worsen acne.
+Research suggests some ingredients in Vicks VapoRub may help heal blemishes, but other ingredients may actually worsen acne.

-The American Academy of Dermatologists recommends against using products with petroleum jelly on acne-prone skin.
+However, petroleum jelly, another ingredient in Vicks VapoRub, may cause breakouts.
+The AAD recommends against using products with petroleum jelly on acne-prone skin.

 Relieving headaches

-However, the amount of menthol in the tested products was much higher (6 percent and 10 percent) than the amount of menthol in Vicks VapoRub (2.6 percent).
+However, the amount of menthol in the tested products was much higher (6% and 10%) than that in Vicks VapoRub (2.6%).

-So far, there aren’t any studies that support the use of Vicks VapoRub for treating headaches.
+So far, no studies support using Vicks VapoRub for treating headaches.

 Health officials and the product’s manufacturer say you shouldn’t use Vicks VapoRub: